ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ---
 template: post
-title: Golang Configuration Files with Multiple Environments
+title: Golang Global Configuration Files with Multiple Environments
-slug: go-env-config-files
+slug: go-global-config-files
 draft: true
 date: 2020-08-03T16:57:44.304Z
-description: blabla
+description: A simple way to decode configuration files based on the current application environment into globally accessible variables
 mainTag: golang
 tags:
   - golang
   - configuration
+  - yaml
 ---
 When developing an application, it is common to have configuration data that is used throughout the app.
 This data can include an http host and port or a database connection url.
 These configuration variables can change between environments.
 For example, you might be using a PostgresQL database in production and development, and SQlite in testing.
 It is considered best practice to put these config variables in a single source of truth, often in environment variables or config files.
 Doing this makes your app easier to manage and update than hardcoding strings.

 In this post, we will be going over configuration in golang applications through environment based YAML files.
 We can start by scaffolding out a file structure that looks like this:

 ```go
     |-- config.go